-Prior to attending Harvard Medical School, David developed a program using literature to help individuals with substance use disorders and then received specialty training in substance use disorders through the Zinberg Training Fellowship Program at Harvard Medical School.
+Prior to attending Harvard Medical School, Dr. Soskin received specialty training in substance use disorders through the Zinberg Training Fellowship Program at Harvard Medical School and developed a program using literature to help individuals with substance use disorders.
 He was the recipient of the Joyce and Richard Tedlow Award at Harvard Medical School/Massachusetts General Hospital for excellence in integrating psychotherapy, psychopharmacology, and clinical research; the Kaplen & Livingston Fellowships for Clinical Psychopharmacology Research at Harvard Medical School/Massachusetts General Hospital; and the UCSF Residency Teaching Award at the University of California, San Francisco.
-He is currently the Medical Director for the Behavioral Health Department in Monterey County.

 Dr. Soskin developed Open Source Psychiatry as a resource for patients, clinicians, and researchers.
-He also created the Slack Psychopharmacology, which is designed to provide a safe and collaborative space for learning psychopharmacology in real-time; and he has patented an algorithm to optimize learning through PubMed.
+He created Slack Psychopharmacology as a safe and collaborative e-space for learning psychopharmacology in real-time.
+He coded an algorithm using mesh terms to optimize learning through PubMed.

-Dr. David Soskin's book, Open Source Psychiatry, includes essays about patient care, the use of technology to enhance medical care, and the potential of the internet to increase the viability and humanity of medical systems.
+Dr. Soskin's first book, Open Source Psychiatry, includes essays about patient care, the use of technology to enhance medical care, and the potential of the internet to increase the viability and humanity of medical systems.
 Open Source Psychiatry also includes Dr. Soskin’s poetry; educational material for patients and clinicians; and a proof-of-concept protocol for testing the incentive salience hypothesis of depression.
 In November of 2017, one week after its release, Open Source Psychiatry reached the Amazon seller rank of # 1 free book in Amazon's Kindle Store in Science Essays.
 Dr. Soskin has also written a book of poetry, 13, and a political satire, Election Day.
 All of his books can be found on Amazon.